EDIUS-Editor/Speaker-ID-for-EDIUS/README.md

 ## Introduction

 My first script is designed to create speaker ID markers for Acoustica (Acon Digital) and EDIUS.
 Acoustica has automatic speech recognition and transcription capabilities, but Whisper provides superior results.
-In addition to caption text, captions can be associated with different actors (speaker IDs), and each actor can be assigned a unique color.
-However, this process needs to be done manually.
+Acoustica will also associate the captions (subtitles) with different actors (speaker IDs), and each actor can be assigned a unique color.
+However, this process needs to be done manually in Acoustica.

 To streamline this workflow, I use WhisperX, developed by m-bain.
 WhisperX is a cutting-edge extension of OpenAI's Whisper model, enhancing it with advanced features like word-level timestamps and speaker diarization.